rdegiovanni/rdegiovanni.github.io/_pages/tools.md

 ---
 layout: archive
-title: "Tools and Case Studies"
+title: "Tools and Datasets"
 permalink: /tools/
 author_profile: true
 ---

-**If you use any of the tools and datasets provided here, please cite the corresponding paper.**
+*If you use any of the tools and datasets provided here, please cite the corresponding paper.*

 ## Testing